 The cost approach separately estimates both land and building values and uses depreciated replacement costs, which reflect only the supply side of the market.
 It is expected that market adjustments to the value, produced by the pricing schedules, are needed to bring the level of appraisal to an acceptable standard.
-Therefore, modifiers are applied uniformly by market area to insure equitable and accurate market values.
+Therefore, modifiers are applied uniformly by market area to ensure equitable and accurate market values.
 Appraisers utilize the neighborhood analysis profile module to perform these calculations and document the neighborhood trends and findings for the given reappraisal effort.

 All residential neighborhoods are appraised on an annual basis.
 A ratio study is utilized by the appraiser to compare appraised values to market values within each delineated neighborhood.
 Each sale produces a ratio by dividing the appraised value by the confirmed sales price.
-The ratios are arrayed in descending order and the median ratio is identified.
-A neighborhood factor is calculated to appraise the sold properties within the neighborhood at approximately 100% of the median ratio relative to their appraised value.
-Once tested, the neighborhood factor is applied to both sold and unsold properties within that neighborhood to insure equitable and accurate market values.
-Sales used to determine the neighborhood factor will reflect the market influences and conditions for the properties within a neighborhood, thus producing representative and equitable values.
+It is the culmination of all ratios in each neighborhood that produce the sample to which statistical measures are created and reviewed by each appraiser.
+A neighborhood factor is calculated to appraise the sample properties within each neighborhood at approximately 100% of the median ratio relative to their appraised value.
+Once tested, the neighborhood factor is applied to both sold and unsold properties within that neighborhood to ensure equitable and accurate market values.
+Appraisers review and ensure that the sales sample represents the typical/benchmark property in the neighborhood, thus producing representative and equitable values.
 GIS, aerial oblique photography, digital photography and other edits are used during the neighborhood value review process.